Where divorce isn't more difficult than it has to be

 Divorce.com is a perfect way to save time and money and get affordable legal papers!

-To ask North Dakota courts for a divorce, spouses must complete and file a packet of forms, which vary depending on the circumstances.
-For example, couples with minor children must use forms titled with the letters “DWC,” while couples without children must select the papers with “DNC” in the title.
+To file for divorce in North Dakota, couples must complete and submit a packet of forms that vary based on their circumstances.
+For instance, those with minor children use forms marked with "DWC," while those without children use forms marked with "DNC."

 • Summons (Stip DWC Form 1)